 The Pool was established to receive all Commonwealth (ABF and Block) and State and Territory (ABF only) public hospital funding.
-The Pool comprises of a Reserve Bank of Australia (RBA) account for each State and Territory, with each State and Territory having established a State Managed Fund to manage Block Funding.
+The Pool comprises of a Reserve Bank of Australia (RBA) account for each State and Territory, with each State and Territory also having established a State Managed Fund to manage Block funding.
+The Pool and SMF provide a line-of-sight mechanism to trace each jurisdiction's contribution to LHNs and third parties.
+The balance is paid to State and Territories (including public health, cross border, interest and over deposits).